Judge reads murder charge against uncle in girl’s death

-LOGAN, Utah (AP) - A Utah man charged with kidnapping and killing his 5-year-old niece has appeared in court for first the first time on murder and other charges.
+LOGAN, Utah (AP) - A Utah man charged with kidnapping and killing his 5-year-old niece has appeared before in court for first the first time on murder and other charges.

 Twenty one-year-old Alex Whipple was handcuffed and silent as a judge read out the charges he faces, including aggravated murder and child kidnapping.
 He was denied bail.